Linear Reduced Order Model Predictive Control: Reduced Order Model Predictive Control

-In this case the controller has essentially been reversed, and the simulated ROM is being driven to track the trajectory of the FOM.
-This is critical to ensure that a good initial condition $\bar{x}_{k_0}$ is used when the OCP takes control of the simulated ROM.
+In this case the controller has essentially been reversed, and the simulated ROM tracks the trajectory of the FOM.
+This ensures a good initial condition $\bar{x}_{k_0}$ is used when the OCP takes control of the simulated ROM.
 This approach for initializing the ROM state $\bar{x}_{k_0}$ is used rather than just setting $\bar{x}_{k_0} = \hat{x}_{k_0}$ because the history $\bar{x}_{k}$ for $k < k_0$ is used in the computation of the error bounds in Section \ref{sec:errorbounds}.